 Another apprentice to help tidy up has arrived!

-Looking serene and, dare I say, full of joy in a recent Instagram post, organization guru and founder of the famed KonMari system Marie Kondo announced she's pregnant with her third child.
+Looking serene and, dare I say, full of joy in a new Instagram post shared Thursday, organization guru and founder of the famed KonMari system Marie Kondo announced she gave birth and welcomed her third child with husband Takumi Kawahara.
 And you better believe that's going to be one organized nursery.

 Fortunately, being a mom has also taught Kondo "how to forgive myself," when things aren't perfect, as she told WebMD.
-And once that third child arrives, giving herself a break sometimes might prove invaluable.
+And now that her third child is here, giving herself a break sometimes might prove invaluable.